 Dr. Wodome tests a patients vision at the hospital on Lome, Togo.

-Dr. Glenn Strauss is the Chief Medical Officer of HelpMeSee.
-When Strauss met Wodome in 2010, he trained Wodome in the Manual Small Incision Cataract Surgery (MSICS) procedure.
-With his newly acquired skill, Wodome was now able to quickly and effectively treat cataract patients in the surgery room.
-However, this led to another huge challenge-how to make cataract surgeries accessible to all patients.
+When Glenn met Dr. Wodome in 2010, he trained him in the Manual Small Incision Cataract Surgery (MSICS) procedure.
+With his newly acquired skill, Abram was now able to quickly and effectively treat cataract patients.
+However, this led to another huge challenge: How to make cataract surgeries accessible to all patients?
 Like many developing countries, citizens are often living in poverty.
-Many cannot even afford the low cost for an adult cataract surgery.
-Wodome strived to find a solution.
+Many cannot afford the low cost for an adult cataract surgery.
+Dr. Wodome strived to find a solution.

-The HelpMeSee program allowed Dr. Wodome to reach his dream.
+The HelpMeSee program allowed Abram to reach his dream.
 Dr. Wodome has been a part of the HelpMeSee Program for eighteen months now, and he is doing well over 700 surgeries annually.
-That’s over double the amount of surgeries he did in the previous years.
-His newly acquired medical skills, along with the financial and technical support of the HelpMeSee program has allowed Dr. Wodome to run a successful eye clinic and give the gift of sight to those in the city of Lome and its surrounding areas.
+That is over double the amount of surgeries he did in the previous years.
+His newly acquired medical skills, along with the financial and technical support of the HelpMeSee program have allowed Abram to run a successful eye clinic and give the gift of sight to those in the city of Lome and its surrounding areas.

 As Dr. Wodome works seven days a week to help as many people as he can, he has a new goal in mind.
 He wants to continue expanding the HelpMeSee program to all parts of Togo using Lumiere Divine as a training facility for other ophthalmologists.

 "I cannot only focus on myself, but I need to expand to serve my country and its citizens."